 The first, and most important factor in deciding when to climb Kilimanjaro, is the weather.
 The main trekking seasons on mountain correspond with the mountain’s two ‘dry’ seasons.
 These are January to mid-March and June to October.
 Note that it will still probably rain on your trek during these months too – it’s rare to climb without getting rained on at least once.
 You can read more about the mountain’s seasons by visiting our weather page.

 Of course you can climb in the rainy season too (the wet seasons are April-May, which is often called the ‘long rainy season’ or simply the ‘long rains’ and November-mid-December).
 But of course the weather conditions may not be ideal and there is a much higher chance you’ll encounter rain.
-The summits of Kibo and Mawenzi are likely to be wreathed in thick cloud too.
+Thick clouds wreathe summits of Kibo and Mawenzi too.
 Indeed, several agencies even suspend their operations in November and December.

 CLIMB WITH THE EXPERTS!